Archive for the 'Insect Identification' Category

 Brown Soft Scale

 It sounds like you might have an insect called brown soft scale.
-I found this picture of brown soft scale by the University of Florida.
-Does the brown scale look like the brown seed on your schefflera?
+I found this picture of Brown Soft Scale From University of Florida” Does the brown scale look like the brown seed on your schefflera?

 You will need to spray an insectide on your plant to kill these insects.
 You will need one that is safe to use on houseplants.
 Your local garden center should have one.
 You can also try insecticidal soap which can be found at your local garden center.